kushjasrapuria/CTF-Solutions-Writeups/Hack The Box/Android/Cat/solve.md

 In IMAG0004.jpg image the guy in the picture is holding some paper titled "TOP SECRET".

-If you zoom in the picture in the end of the paper the flag was there.
+If you zoom in the picture in the end of the paper flag is there.